definelicht/hlslib/README.md

 ## An example

-If you prefer to learn by example, take a look at our implementation matrix-matrix multiplication, which uses the core features of this library:
+For an real life example of using the core features of `hlslib`, take a look at our matrix-matrix multiplication code:

 https://github.com/spcl/gemm_hls